Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks

-In the experimental part, we compared the proposed OeSNN-UAD approach to the results of unsupervised and semi-supervised anomaly detection methods and algorithms recently reported in the literature.
-Experiments were conducted on two anomaly benchmark datasets: Numenta Anomaly Benchmark and Yahoo Anomaly Dataset, which consist of more than 500 data files grouped into several categories.
-For the assessment of the quality of anomaly detection of our approach and other state-of-the-art approaches, we used three indicators: F-measure, precision, recall, balanced accuracy and Matthews correlation coefficient.
-For the Numenta Anomaly Benchmark, OeSNN-UAD is able to provide significantly better results in terms of F-measure for all categories of data files.
-Detailed analysis of precision and recall obtained for the selected data files in Numenta Anomaly Benchmark repository that were considered in \citep{Munir2019_IEEEAccess_DEEPAnT} also shows that OeSNN-UAD is competitive in terms of both of these measures to the results reported in the literature.
-For the second selected benchmark, the Yahoo Anomaly Dataset, OeSNN-UAD provides higher F-measure value for real data files category, while for the other three synthetic data categories the obtained values of F-measure are competitive to the results reported in the literature \citep{Munir2019_IEEEAccess_DEEPAnT}.
+In the experimental part, we compared the quality of the proposed OeSNN-UAD detector with 14 other anomaly detectors provided in the literature.
+The experiments were conducted on data files from two anomaly benchmark repositories: Numenta Anomaly Benchmark and Yahoo Anomaly Dataset.
+These two repositories cumulatively contain more than 500 data files grouped into several categories.
+For the assessment of the quality of anomaly detectors, we used five indicators: F-measure, precision, recall, balanced accuracy and Matthews correlation coefficient.
+For the Numenta Anomaly Benchmark repository, OeSNN-UAD is able to provide significantly better results in terms of F-measure for all categories of data files.
+The detailed analysis of the experimental results obtained for the data files in the Numenta Anomaly Benchmark repository that were considered in \citep{Munir2019_IEEEAccess_DEEPAnT} also shows that OeSNN-UAD outperforms other compared detectors in terms of recall.
+In the case of the Yahoo Anomaly Dataset repository, OeSNN-UAD achieves higher F-measure values for the real data files category, while for the other three synthetic data categories the obtained values of the F-measure are competitive to the results reported in the literature \citep{Munir2019_IEEEAccess_DEEPAnT}.
 In addition, in terms of recall, F-measure, balanced accuracy and MCC measures, OeSNN-UAD outperforms the method proposed in \citep{Zhang2019-AnomalyDetectionSliding} on all NAB data files which were used there for evaluation.

-The important property of OeSNN-UAD approach is its ability to learn and classify input values efficiently.
-Moreover, OeSNN-UAD is suitable for environments with very restricted memories.
-As we prove in the experimental part, the network is able to outperform other methods when it consists of only 10 neurons in the input layer and the size of output neuron repository is limited to 50.